- Cancer Information

 Managing anxietyThe treatment machines are large and kept in an isolated room.
 This may be confronting, especially at your first treatment session.
 You may feel more at ease as you get to know the staff, procedures and other patients.
 Tell the radiation therapists if you feel anxious or claustrophobic before or during treatment.
 They can suggest breathing or relaxation exercises, or arrange for you to have a mild sedative.

 EBRT itself is painless – you won’t feel it happening.
 You may feel some discomfort when you’re lying on the treatment table, either because of the position you’re in or because of pain from the cancer.
 In this case, talk to the radiation oncology nurse about whether to take pain medicine before each session.

+EBRT does not make you radioactive because the radiation does not stay in your body after each treatment session.
 You will not need to take any special precautions with bodily fluids (as you would with chemotherapy).
-It is safe for you to be with family, friends, children and pregnant women and for them to come into the radiation therapy centre with you.
+It is safe for you to be with family, friends, children and pregnant women, and for them to come to the radiation therapy centre with you.
 However, they cannot be in the room during the treatment.